 37. Golden-Cheeked Warbler

 The golden-cheeked warbler is an endangered species of bird found only in Central Texas.
-It has a distinctive appearance, with bright yellow cheeks and chestnut colored wings and back.
+Its distinctive appearance is bright yellow cheeks, chestnut-coloured wings, and a back.

 The males also have black stripes across their white breasts.
-During the breeding season, they build nests by weaving together pieces of bark from juniper trees using spider webs as glue to construct their cup shaped homes.
+During the breeding season, they build nests by weaving pieces of bark from juniper trees and using spider webs as glue to construct their cup-shaped homes.

 In addition to foraging for insects on the ground during the day, this songbird often feeds high up in trees at night when predators are less active.

-Conservation efforts have helped increase its population significantly over recent years but more can still be done to ensure its survival going forward.Scientific classification:
+Conservation efforts have helped increase its population significantly over recent years, but more can still be done to ensure its survival from now on.

 Kingdom | Animalia |